cffs/app-helloworld-rust/README.md

 ## How to use this example

-You need to install rustc 1.43.1 with the `x86_64-unknown-linux-musl` target:
+You need to install a version of rustc more recent than 1.43.1 with the `x86_64-unknown-linux-musl` target:

-    rustup install 1.43.1
+    rustup install 1.46.0
-    rustup default 1.43.1
+    rustup default 1.46.0
     rustup target add x86_64-unknown-linux-musl

 You'll need the following structure and branches: